 - In a large mixing bowl, whisk the sugar, eggs, melted butter, oil, and vanilla until blended.
-Whisk in the baking soda and salt until blended, and then whisk in the milk.
+Whisk in the baking powder and salt until blended, and then whisk in the milk.

 - Add the flour and stir until combined, scraping the bottom and sides of the bowl with a rubber or silicone spatula until just combined (avoid mixing too much--it can lead to tough muffins).